kubos/kubos/docs/obc-docs/mbm2/installing-linux-mbm2.rst

     or some other Linux distribution.

-We now want to overwrite the eMMC, so we'll need to use U-Boot in order to boot Kubos Linux from the SD card.
+We now want to overwrite the eMMC, so we'll need to use U-Boot in order to boot Kubos Linux from the microSD card.

 You'll need to establish a serial connection with the board in order to connect to the console.